It’s important to remember that the bullying will come to an end a lot quicker if you tell someone what’s going on.

-If you’re on social media and find the bullying happens on social media as well as at school, hit that block, report, or mute button.
+If you’re on social media and find the bullying happens online as well as at school, hit that block, report or mute button.

-Blocking the person bullying you on social media stops them accessing and contacting your social media, which will make things a little easier.
+Blocking the person bullying you on social media stops them accessing and contacting you online, which will make things a little easier.

 Tell your parents

 Telling your parents you’re being bullied can be a tough thing to do.
 But it’s also extremely brave and can be one of the best things you can do.
 Once you tell them, they can be supportive and help you bring the bullying to an end.

 Teachers have a duty of care while you’re at school.

 Tell a teacher

 Sometimes telling a parent you’re being bullied just isn’t possible.
 If this is the case, I’d recommend telling a teacher you trust.

 Teachers have a duty of care while you’re at school, and telling a teacher means they have to follow the right guidelines to ensure it's followed up and dealt with correctly.

 Tell a friend